On July 22, 2017, we left home to travel the world for a year…with our kids. We called it our Great Big Trip Around The World.

 We had 3 renters fall through in the 2-months before we left, and we actually left without the house rented out at all.
 Thankfully, we had an incredible property manager who managed to rent it for the entire year the weekend after we left.
 I highly recommend using a property manager if you’re renting, or a realtor if you’re selling.
 Yes, it will cost you money, but there’s SO much to do leading up to the trip this is just an extra stress you don’t need, and you can have a professional do for you.
 This is especially true with a rental.
 You’ll be out of the country and unable to deal with any rental issues in a timely fashion.

 Accessing money abroad costs a surprising amount of money.
-Start searching for both bank cards and credit cards that allow you to withdraw money at a lower rate.
+Start searching for a bank, bank cards and credit cards that allow you to withdraw money at a lower rate.
+If you’re in the US, you’ll want to check out one of these as they’re the best banks for international travel.
 Ideally you’ll want to have cards on the major networks; Visa, MasterCard, Plus and Cirrus.
 Visa and MasterCard typically work almost everywhere, but you pay a percentage as a withdrawal fee, so it can be quite expensive.
 I’ve found Plus to be more widely accepted than Cirrus, and although we have a $5CAD fee every time we withdraw money, at least we can still access the money!

 Charles Schwab appears to offer the best debit card on the market for withdrawing money internationally.
 There’s no monthly minimum required balance, no monthly fee, no foreign transaction fee and unlimited ATM rebates.
 It’s an VISA Debit card linked to a High Yield Investor Checking account (so you make 0.2% on ay money in the account), and it must be linked to a Schwab One Brokerage Account.